DanielEmmanuel1/20-Days-of-coding-with-Isaac/README.md

 yes, I'm fucking serious.
 DO IT !!!!!!!!!.

-YOU HAVE UNTIL 12PM, APRIL 30TH 2024 UNTIL YOUR PUNISHMENT INCREASES
+YOU HAVE UNTIL 12 PM, APRIL 30TH 2024 UNTIL YOUR PUNISHMENT INCREASES

+you also have the option of paying your way out of every punishment: NGN 5000 / Punishment